Skip to content

 Do affiliate partnerships change a provider's WeighScore?

 No. Every provider runs through the identical rubric, and a weak provider is graded low regardless of any commercial relationship.
-A partnership can affect promotional emphasis, which is always labeled, but never the score.
+The score is computed from the six factor marks and has no input for who pays.

 Is a high WeighScore a safety rating?